-This toy is a little vibrator that inserts into the panties and can be controlled via bluetooth.
-This toy’s claim to fame is that the app houses erotic audio stories that will sync up with the vibrations.
+This Bluetooth vibrator inserts into your panties and can be controlled with your phone.
+Its claim to fame is that the app houses erotic audio stories that will sync up with the vibrations.
 It also allows for long-distance partner connection and control-sharing.

 I’ve really immersed myself in wearable panty vibrators like this for the past several months and wanted to give an honest review of the Vibease.
 Especially in the context of all the other great panty vibes out there.

 So after playing around with this toy and checking out what some other fellow users say, I’ve put together a few thoughts in this Vibease review to help you in your decision!